 The recession of 2009 continues to siphon spirits from the beleaguered restaurant industry in 2010.
 After decades of positive consecutive sales growth, the restaurant industry has had two back-to-back years of overall sales declines.
 It’s clear that to survive, restaurateurs must implement both restaurant cost cutting and revenue-building programs.
-Here are ten things you should do (followed by ten things you shouldn’t do in a follow-up article) to cut costs at your restaurant.
+Here are ten ways to cut costs at your restaurant.

 There’s nothing like a recession to get the industry dusting off tired old promotions.
 The happy hour and all sorts of other state-of-the-art-in-1989 programs are being re-introduced and, to the dismay of those pushing them, the results just aren’t there.
 Times have changed.
 Consider the media that restaurants use to market themselves.
 When radio was first introduced as a new form of media, it took 38 years to reach a market audience of 50 million people.
 It took television 13 years to reach 50 million.
 Facebook reached 50 million in just 2 years.
 Meanwhile, tired restaurant chains are pushing happy hour promotions via mass media advertising and taking a “wait and see” approach with social media.
 News flash: social media is not a fad, it’s not something that is going to just blow over; this is a cultural phenomenon that is shaping our lives for years to come.
 Social media isn’t just for Millenials.
 (But even if it were, there are now more Millenials in America than Baby Boomers – and Millenials eat out more often and spend more on restaurants than the Boomers do.)
 The fact is, the rest of the world and other businesses/industries are having to speed up their rate of change and reduce cycle times.
 The real winners – companies like Apple – are winning through invention.
 We just experienced the worst financial crisis since the Great Depression, yet Apple’s iPhone is the fastest selling product in history and sales only continued to climb in the recession.
 How did they do that without discounts?
 Invention.
 The more you innovate and invent, the less you have to discount.
 The more you can do to create a one-of-a-kind customer experience, the more you can afford to charge – and the more customers you can expect to see in your dining room.